 clear your browser history and cache

 Did you make a typo in a URL one time and it won’t stop appearing in the autocomplete every single time you try to type the correct URL?
 Maybe you visited a website a month ago, and they’re still following you around the web incessantly, even though you have absolutely zero interest in the product advertised?
 Or perhaps you’ve been liberal with adhering to your company’s web browsing policy.
 Whatever the case, it’s time to clear your browser history and cache!
-This will give you a clean slate when it comes to autocomplete text and other things following you around the web.
+This will give your computer a clean slate when it comes to autocomplete text and other things following you around the web.
 Just keep in mind if you clear your cache, you’ll need to re-login to all your online accounts, but this shouldn’t be a problem if you’ve saved your passwords or use a password management system (which is a very good idea for privacy and security reasons!)

 back up all your files